kylejramstad/garage-pi-v2.0/README.md

 - [ ] Add PWA components for iOS compatibility
 - [ ] Allow for multiple garage door openers
 - [ ] Add instructions on how to change SSL/TLS Cert to match the user's IP address
+- [ ] Add "open" or "close" to logs

 ## Acknowledgements